 - Refurbished Phone – Repaired by a certified technician and often comes with some sort of warranty

 Buying a used phone can save you tons of money, but it’s also risky if you’re not careful or know what to look for.
 With a refurbished phone you get a device repaired by an official site, store, or technician and they go through rigorous testing/inspections before being sold.
-Basically, refurbished is your best bet.
+We recommend refurbished phones first.